zoedumas1/kwk-l1-recipe-hash-teachers-l1/README.md

 ##RECIPE HASH

 A hash is just another specific type of data collection, similiar to an array.
-With a hash, instead of using numbered indexes to access data, you use any object to do so.
+With a hash, instead of using numbered indexes to access data, you use an object to do so.

 A hash looks like this:
 ```RUBY